-Supply inventories are stated at the lower of cost, determined using the first-in, first-out method, or net realizable value.
+Supply inventories are stated at the lower of cost or market.
+Costs are determined using the first-in, first-out (FIFO) method.

 Capital Assets

 Capital assets are recorded at cost at the date of acquisition, or acquisition value at the date of donation if acquired by gift.
 Depreciation is computed using the straight-line method over the estimated useful life of each asset.
 Assets under capital lease obligations are depreciated over the shorter of the lease term or their respective estimated useful lives.